theship/jubu_site/docs/portfolio/viscira-life-science-in-action.md

       <img src="/assets/images/portfolio/compliance.jpg" alt="compliance, regulations, guidelines" loading="lazy" width="500">
       <figcaption class="md-typeset">
         <h2><strong>Regulations compliance</strong>, conforming to specifications, and following style guides</h2>
-        <p>Detailed attention was required: from data retention rules of HIPAA to font size on pharmaceutical advertisements of the FDA, regulations protect the consumer, reader, and user.
-The contextual landscape for creation always has a legal component, especially when dealing with components such as a dosing calculator.</p>
+        <p>Detailed attention includes considering regulations that protect the consumer, reader, and user.
+Content creation always has a legal component, especially when dealing with components such as a dosing calculator.
+From the personally-identifiable information rules of HIPAA, through the data retention policy of GDPR, to the font size on pharmaceutical advertisements of the FDA, and on, content lifecycle requires consideration and care.</p>
       </figcaption>
     </figure>
   </div>